How competitive is your pricing?

 Straightforward cost accounting shows a 10 per cent price increase can stimulate a 33 per cent rise in a firm’s profit.
 In comparison, a 10 per cent reduction in variable costs translates to just 2 per cent extra profit.

-“Increasing your prices by just five per cent can increase your returns by hundreds of thousands, even millions, of dollars depending on the size your organization,” says Libby Maynard, partner and pricing expert at Beaton.
+“Increasing your prices by just five per cent can increase your returns by hundreds of thousands, even millions, of dollars depending on the size your organisation,” says Libby Maynard, partner and pricing expert at Beaton.

 Yet, there remains a sense of “ick” around increasing prices or even discussing price.
 Especially post-COVID.
 It’s uncomfortable to negotiate – so many consultants will discount their prices when pushed.

-“There are a lot of mid-sized organizations that did not increase their prices during the pandemic.
+“There are a lot of mid-sized organisations that did not increase their prices during the pandemic.
 And their costs, especially labour costs have been going up throughout that time,” says Maynard.
 “Smaller incremental price increases are much easier to negotiate than larger less frequent ones.”

 How can you know if your firm is pricing work too low, or too high relative to the value you deliver?